How Does Life Insurance Work?

 There are two primary types of life insurance: term and permanent life.
 Permanent life insurance such as whole life insurance or universal life insurance can provide lifetime coverage, while term life insurance provides protection for a certain period.

-Term insurance is best for financial and personal flexibility, as it allows you to renew the policy every term and does not require a lot of paperwork and action on your behalf beyond the initial qualifying application and monthly payments.
+Term life insurance is best for financial and personal flexibility, as it allows you to renew the policy every term and does not require a lot of paperwork and action on your behalf beyond the initial qualifying application and monthly payments.

-Whole insurance is often best for those who are more versed in investing and wish to optimize their benefits, but they must continue paying into the policy for it to remain active.
+Whole life insurance is often best for those who are more versed in investing and wish to optimize their benefits, but they must continue paying into the policy for it to remain active.

 How Do Life Insurance Payouts Work?